telstra/open-kilda/src-java/testing/atdd-staging/README.md

-# Acceptance tests for Staging environmentttt
+# Acceptance tests for Staging environmenttttt
 This module holds the Acceptance tests designed to be run against the staging environment.

 # Deployment